awkto/claude-tray/README.md

 Requires the .NET 8 SDK.
 Cross-compiling from Linux works (`EnableWindowsTargeting` is set).

-## Development status

-Early releases.
-Work is tracked as issues on a self-hosted GitLab:
-`gitlab.dnsif.ca/github/claude-tray`.

 ## License

 MIT.
 The Clawd mascot tray icon comes from